Asperger’s Syndrome

 - Prefer to follow a strict routine

-- Tend to engage in one-sided conversation about themselves
+- Tend to engage in one-sided conversations about themselves

 How Do Doctors Diagnose Asperger’s Syndrome?

-Medical professionals diagnose Asperger’s Syndrome by performing a multi-disciplinary diagnostic team, which includes a speech and language therapist, psychiatrist, pediatrician, and/or psychologist.
+Medical professionals diagnose Asperger’s Syndrome by performing a multi-disciplinary diagnostic team, which includes a speech and language therapist, psychiatrist, pediatrician, and psychologist.
 Since Asperger’s Syndrome varies from person to person, it is difficult to reach a diagnosis.
-Therefore, medical professionals tend to diagnose children with Asperger’s Syndrome later with some getting diagnosed with it when they are an adult.
+Therefore, medical professionals tend to diagnose children with Asperger’s Syndrome later, with some diagnosed with it as adults.